lsst-ts/observatory-ops-docs/Operational-Procedures/Auxiliary-Telescope/Troubleshooting/E-stop.rst

 E-stop Procedures
 #################

-The E-stop should only be used for emergencies, but it does get pressed accidently or occasionally used rather than powering down the drives.
+The E-stop should only be used for emergencies, but it does get pressed accidentally or occasionally used rather than powering down the drives.

 The E-stop is also active whenever the Dome and/or Telescope system is power cycled.